 Institutions are encouraged to register for their own BARD account for ready access to downloadable audio materials through the BARD mobile app.
 For individual access, patrons can apply for personal Talking Book accounts to receive tailored service.
 If desired, institutions may also request one digital audiobook player and a small curated collection of recorded books on digital cartridges for the short-term use of residents or as a teaching tool.

 What types of institutions are eligible?

-Typically, deposit collections are located in schools for the blind, nursing homes, hospitals, and rehabilitation centers.
-Public or private schools may also apply to hold deposit collections; however, the students in public or private schools must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.
+Institutions who serve individuals with qualifying conditions can have institutional accounts with TBS.
+These may include but are not limited to: schools for the blind, public or private schools, nursing homes, hospitals, and rehabilitation centers.
+Students must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.